-Regular monthly meetings of the Board of Directors are held on the second Thursday of each month at 7:30 p.m. in the Board Room of the Raymond Spittle Building, located at 4 County Complex Court, Woodbridge, Virginia 22192.
+PWCSA's Board of Directors meets on the second Thursday of each month in the Boardroom of the Raymond Spittle Building at 4 County Complex Court in Woodbridge, Virginia.
+The date, time and agenda of each upcoming Board Meeting is available on the homepage of www.pwcsa.org.
 For more information, please call (703) 335-7900.